4 Easy Ways To Combine Lead Guitar Speed With Melody & Have A Blast

 Sloppy, out of control vibrato that often sounds like a mosquito.

-Here is how to avoid this problem and make your vibrato sound great:
+Here is how to avoid this problem and make any guitar melody sound great with vibrato:

-Slides – this is an easy technique to play and it adds a lot of fire to your notes (especially when you combine slides with vibrato in a single guitar melody).
+Slides – this is an easy lead guitar speed technique to play and it adds a lot of fire to your notes (especially when you combine slides with vibrato in a single guitar melody).